How to Make Healthy Chia Pudding Recipe With Yogurt

 Sweet Flavor Combinations.

-A college student said that she creates chocolate peanut butter chia pudding in bulk to feed her late-night study sessions with a healthier alternative to vending machine treats.
+A college student said she creates chocolate peanut butter chia pudding in bulk to feed her late-night study sessions with a healthier alternative to vending machine treats.

 Savory Options for Chia Pudding